 Hi Chloe, could you give us an insight into Dirty French Girl?
 How would you define your company, and how did you come up with the name?

-DFG is a high-end erotic inspired jewellery lifestyle brand.
+DFG is a high-end, erotic-inspired, jewellery and lifestyle brand.
 That’s a bit of a mouthful, but it is the best definition I have come up with so far.
 I would like Dirty French Girl to stand for diversity and acceptance and encourage individualism.

-I would try not to giggle and fail, and my instructor would ask, loudly, in front of everyone so they could all hear, “What are you laughing about, you Dirty French Girl?
+I would try not to giggle, and fail, and then my instructor would ask, loudly, in front of everyone so they could all hear, “What are you laughing about, you Dirty French Girl?
 I know!
 Haha.”